 The Government Was Aware of the Water Problem at Camp LeJeune

-The federal government was already aware of the toxic substances in the water.
-However, there were no preventive or even awareness measures until the 1980s.
-As a result, people consumed and bathed in toxic water contamination for years.
+The federal government was already aware of the chemicals in the Camp Lejeune water.
+However, there were only preventive and even awareness measures in the 1980s.
+As a result, people consumed and bathed in dangerous water for years.

-Most people on active duty exposed to the contaminated Camp Lejeune military base drinking water supply developed various adverse health effects, including cancers and other diseases.
+Most people on active duty exposed to the Camp Lejeune water contamination developed various adverse health effects, including cancers and other diseases.

-The United States government has acknowledged the link between exposure to the water contamination at Camp Lejeune and certain adverse health conditions.
-As a result, veterans and their families affected by the contamination may be eligible for disability VA benefits and healthcare through the Veterans Affairs (VA).
+The United States government has acknowledged the link between exposure to Camp Lejeune water contamination and certain adverse health conditions.
+As a result, veterans and their families affected by the Camp Lejeune water may be eligible for disability Veterans benefits and healthcare through the Veterans Affairs (VA).

-Besides the veterans stationed at the military base, their family members and other workers in the area were also exposed to the water of Camp Lejeune.
+Besides the veterans stationed at the military base, their families and other workers nearby were exposed to the water of Camp Lejeune.

-Previous Compensation Claims Regarding Camp Lejeune Water Contamination
+Previous Compensation Claims Regarding Water Contamination in Camp Lejeune

-Until now, veterans and their family members could not sue the state for Camp Lejeune contamination since North Carolina has a statute of limitations of 10 years.
-Due to this, Supreme Court decided in 2014 that victims can't sue the state since the state statute has expired, even though they only learned about the Camp Lejeune pollution after a decade.
+Until now, veterans of Camp Lejeune and their families could not sue the state for decades-old exposure to Camp Lejeune water since North Carolina has a statute of limitations of 10 years.

 Camp Lejeune became a Marine Corps base in 1941.
 The Tarawa Terrace treatment plant was built for water supply in 1951.
-Within a few years, water inspectors knew there were contamination issues at Camp Lejeune.
+Within a few years, water inspectors detecting toxins at the Tarawa Terrace treatment plant knew there were contamination issues at the Camp Lejeune water well.

 In 1979, nearly 30,000 gallons of oil leaked into the ground from Hadnot Point Fuel Farm due to a leak in the underground storage tanks.
 It created an underground oil plume that reached the Tarawa Terrace well field.

-The fuel leak not only contaminated the Camp Lejeune groundwater but also increased the level of toxic benzene in the water at Camp Lejeune.
+The fuel leak contaminated the Camp Lejeune groundwater.
+However, the leak also increased the toxic benzene level in the water at Camp Lejeune.
 Benzene is a known carcinogen, and exposure to it can cause leukemia.

-The designation of Camp Lejeune as a Superfund site triggered a comprehensive investigation of contaminated well water at the base.
-In 1990, the CDC declared that PCP is the most prominent cause of birth defects, death, and injury in water contamination victims.
+The Marine Corps Base Camp Lejeune’s designation as a Superfund site triggered a comprehensive investigation of contaminated water at the base.
+In 1990, the CDC declared PCP the most prominent cause of birth defects, death, and injury in Camp Lejeune water contamination victims.

-Even by 2018, no victims had any legal recourse to the Camp Lejeune water contamination lawsuits.
+Even by 2018, Camp Lejeune victims had no legal recourse.
 However, by 2021, the Camp Lejeune Justice Act entered the House of Representatives.
-In 2022, the Camp Lejeune Justice Act was added to a collective bill named the Honoring Our Pact Act 2021.
+In 2022, this act was added to a collective bill named the Honoring Our Pact Act 2021.

-The Honoring Our Pact Act provides financial relief and healthcare benefits to families of veterans exposed to Camp Lejeune water contamination.
+The Honoring Our Pact Act provides financial relief and healthcare benefits to every Marine Corps Base Camp Lejeune veteran’s immediate family member who was exposed to Camp Lejeune water contamination.

 What Contaminants Were in the Water at Camp Lejeune?

-The National Research Council (NRC) assessed Camp Lejeune water and determined it contained several toxic chemicals.
-Two water wells on the base were closed in 1985 due to unacceptable levels of
+The National Research Council (NRC) assessed Camp Lejeune’s water and determined it contained numerous hazardous chemicals.
+Two water wells on the base were closed in 1985 due to unacceptable levels of:

 - Trichloroethylene (TCE)